Muhammadali900/solutions_repo/docs/1 Physics/2 Gravity/Problem_2.md

-# Introduction

-In space exploration and orbital mechanics, cosmic velocities refer to the minimum speeds needed to achieve specific motion goals around a celestial body, such as Earth.
-These velocities determine whether a spacecraft can enter orbit, escape the planet's gravity, or even leave the Solar System.
-There are three key thresholds: the first, second, and third cosmic velocities, each marking a deeper level of motion into space.

 # 1. Cosmic Velocities – Definitions & Physical Meaning

 Cosmic velocities refer to the critical speeds needed to achieve specific motion objectives relative to a celestial body like Earth.
 These are fundamental in space exploration and orbital mechanics.